Kayli/logspub/dev/cloud.md

 ## commonly used terms

+- hyperscalers
+  - large cloud service providers
+  - can provide services such as computing and storage at enterprise scale

 - infrastructure as a service (iaas)
   - virtualization and management of servers, operating systems, networks, and storage